bhargavi003/bhargavi-documents/Creating a video by using any content.md

 -   Image insert instructions training video: [https://vimeo.com/582847807](https://vimeo.com/582847807)

-**11. Animation apply**
+**11. Animation apply:**

 1. Here apply the animation by giving the animation timestamps to the content and images in animation ppt.

 2. Once the animation apply is done for all the content in PPT check once by doing slide show.

-**12. exporting the video**
+**12. Exporting the video:**

 1. Go to file option in the animation ppt and click export option.

-2.  choose the video resolution,
+2. Choose the video resolution.

-3.  change the Seconds spent on each slide to 01.00
+3. Change the Seconds spent on each slide to 01.00.

-4.  click on create video, save it in your system.
+4. Click on create video, save it in your system.

-5.  wait until the exporting finishes.
+5. Wait until the exporting finishes.